IU5HKU/MiniWXStation/README.md

 # MiniWX Station
-ESP8266 IoT and BME280 sensor for a minimalistic weather station to put in your terrace :-)
+ESP8266 IoT and BME280 sensor for a minimalist weather station to put in your terrace :-)

 This work started as a fork from F4GOH code, so you can visit his blog (https://hamprojects.wordpress.com/) for infos about how to compile and configure this firmware trough his menu.
 This instead is his github repository: https://github.com/f4goh/Weather.
 I've added some features that, at moment, you can set at compile time using #defines.